 I just got an email that started with, “As a female entrepreneur, I….”
-Not only would I never have guessed Laura was a woman, I would have wasted precious minutes focusing on her proposal, credentials, and substance of her work.
+Not only would I never have guessed Laura was a woman, but I would have wasted precious minutes focusing on her proposal, credentials, and substance of her work.
 Instead, she wisely redirected me towards something far more valuable – her affliction.
 It’s one that haunts more than 50% of the world’s population!
 And I fear, may someday kill them.
 (Trust me, I Googled it.)

 This really got my blood boiling about the injustices of capitalism.

 The years I wasted listening to people brag about how much product they sold.
-The stupid “problems” their “synthetic heart valve” allegedly solves.
+The stupid little “problems” their “synthetic heart valve” allegedly solves.
 And nonstop news about so-called “achievements”.
 Athletes, constantly rubbing their…their athleticism in our faces.
 Those glistening, hard bodies.
 Rubbing.
 In.
 Our.
 Faces…..

 I’ve been an accomplice to a soulless system, blind to human suffering.